datacentred/puppet-ceph/README.md

 1. Keys are implicitly added on the monitor, ergo all keys need to be defined on the monitor node
-2. For use with ceph 0.94 (Hammer) or lower
+2. For use with ceph 9.0.0 (Infernalis)